-You must qualify for handicapped plates, and the DMV provides an handicapped plates online outline, which can be viewed using the free Adobe Reader.
+You must qualify for handicapped plates, and the DMV provides an Application for Special License Plate or Special Parking ID Placard for Persons With Disabilities (Form MV474), which can be viewed using the free Adobe Reader.
 Part of the application is completed by your doctor; this insures that permanent plates or placards are given to drivers and passengers who meet the limited criteria.

 Temporary placards are issued to drivers or passengers who have a disability limited in duration.
 For example, if you were in an accident that meant you met the wheelchair requirement you might still make a full recovery.
 A temporary placard would help you get around while you were recovering.

 Disabled placards are good for three years.
 The state provides a convenient online form for renewing.